-Removal & Pedestrian Undercrossina
+Removal & Pedestrian Undercrossing

-The 2016 recommends using TIF funds to establish a dedicated bicycle and pedestrian connection across McLoughlin Boulevard.
+Improvements: Prior recommendations to use TIF funds to establish a dedicated bicycle and pedestrian connection across McLoughlin Boulevard.
 A natural location for such a crossing is under the Kellogg Bridge on OR 99E (McLoughlin).
 The city aspires to restore Kellogg Creek by removing a dam that is structurally integral to the bridge.
-Restoring Kellogg Creek would provide critical fish habitat for endangered and threatened species while also facilitating construction of a separated crossing for bikes and pedestrians that would directly connect downtown to Milwaukie Bay Park.
+Restoring the creek will provide critical fish habitat for endangered and threatened species while also facilitating construction of a separated crossing for bikes and pedestrians that would directly connect downtown to Milwaukie Bay Park.

-ODOT owns 99E and is therefore responsible for any improvements to the highway and Kellogg Bridge.
-The ultimate cost of bridge replacement also far exceeds the financial capabilities of the city and more specifically the tax increment financing district.
-The purpose of programming TIF resources to the Kellogg Dam removal project is to catalyze action and leverage funding at the state and federal level.
-Prior to releasing the funds, however, the MRC would need direct assurance (via formal agreement) that state resources will be committed to the project.
+ODOT owns 99E and is responsible for any improvements to the highway and Kellogg Bridge.
+The cost of bridge replacement far exceeds the financial capabilities of the city, and more specifically, the tax increment financing district.
+The purpose of programming TIF resources to the dam removal project is to catalyze action and leverage funding at the state and federal levels.
+Prior to releasing funds, however, the MRC would need direct assurance (via formal agreement) that state resources will be committed to the project.

-Unknown impact due to ODOT/city partnership.
+Operating Budget Impact: Unknown impact due to ODOT/city partnership.

-Community Development, Engineering, Planning, Public Works
+Key Departments: Community Development, Engineering, Planning, Public Works

-FY 2025 FY 2026 FY 2027 FY 2028 FY 2029 FY 2030 TOTAL Capital Cost: Construction \$ - 1,000,000 \$ 1,000,000 TOTAL ESTIMATED CAPITAL COST \$ - - 1,000,000 - - - \$ 1,000,000 Funding Source: Urban Renewal Authority \$ - 1,000,000 \$ 1,000,000 TOTAL FUNDING \$ - - 1,000,000 - - - \$ 1,000,000
+FY 2025 FY 2026 FY 2027 FY 2028 FY 2029 FY 2030 TOTAL

+Capital Cost:

+Construction \$ 1,000,000 \$1,000,000

+TOTAL ESTIMATED CAPITAL COST \$ 1,000,000 \$1,000,000

+Funding Source:

+Urban Renewal Authority \$ 1,000,000 \$1,000,000

+TOTAL FUNDING \$ 1,000,000 \$1,000,000